SJ23 Tech Tip E01, (Updated 2024-10-15) Bob Schimmel

 CONCLUSION - The major advantage of an MPPT charge controller is the power tracking feature that utilizes excess panel voltage to convert it to useable charge current during bulk chargingBulk charging occurs when the battery terminal voltage has not yet risen to the limiting voltage of the controller.
 This is why an MPPT controller is about 15% more efficient than a PWM controller.
 With this feature it can typically ram in 35% more power per day resulting in an average 90-95% state of charge compared to 55-60% for a linear regulator.
 Just don't expect the charge controller to maintain the battery from moon light, OK!
 TOP

 RADIO FREQUENCY INTERFERENCE (RFI) - All MPPT charge controllers emit RFI to some degree due to the internal DC switching used to regulate the output.
 The majority of RFI is transmitted while the solar charge controller is charging the battery in bulk mode.
-Once the controller goes to maintenance mode (battery charged) the RFI is usually much reduced, but still annoying.
-RFI on power cable can originate from the alternator, a cooling fan, a DC/DC inverter, certain LEDs, etc. RFI can radiate through the air or along power cables acting as an "antenna".
+Once the controller goes to maintenance mode (battery charged) the RFI is usually much reduced, but can still be annoying.
+RFI on power cable can originate from the alternator, a cooling fan, a DC/DC inverter, certain LEDs, etc. RFI can also radiate through the air or along power cables, acting as an "antenna".
 You can hear the radiated interference when it breaks the squelch on your VHF radio, intermittent or continuous.
 To understand the full scope of the interference listen to a quiet channel on the VHF, other than 16 or 9, with the squelch open.
 At times the quality of the NOISE can give you a hint as to the source of the unwanted signal.
-Tightening the squelch is NOT a solution as this shortens the receiving range.
+Tightening the squelch is NOT a solution as this shortens the receive operating range.
 My tests show the majority of the signal is radiated from the charge controller input wires and to a lesser degree the output wires.
 The RFI is broad spectrum 0-300 mHz, peaking around 150 mHz, as shown on a spectrum analyzer.
-We also saw signal spikes on the wiring that coincide with the switching frequency of the microprocessor in the controller.
+We also saw signal spikes on the wiring that coincided with the switching frequency of the microprocessor in the charge controller.
 These are the noise bursts (squelch breaks) you hear on a VHF radio.

 To ISOLATE RFI to a particular device, make use of the power switches: